PeterJemley/bridget/MOTION_DETECTION_IMPLEMENTATION_GUIDE.md

 - Detect when users are in vehicles
 - Enhance prediction accuracy based on travel context
 - Provide proactive notifications for approaching bridges
-- Improve route planning with real-time traffic context
+- Improve route planning with available traffic data context

 ## 🏗️ **Architecture Overview**